grempe/tss-rb/README.md

   :threshold=>3}
   ```

-## Combining Shares to Recreate a Secret
+## Ruby : Combining Shares to Recreate a Secret

 The basic usage is: